-The Recovery Transition Program acknowledges that community is the context in which we live, and that recovery from mental illness and addiction relies on the support of families and friends.
+The Recovery Transition Program acknowledges that the community is the context in which we live and that recovery from mental illness and addiction relies on the support of families and friends.
 An important step before discharge is learning skills that will be needed, and seeing that others have succeeded in making this transition back into a meaningful life.
 The Peer Mentor Program aims to do this.
 Peer mentors are individuals who have gone through the process of having a mental illness or addiction and have found ways to create a new lifestyle that keeps them well.
-They generously offer to share their experiences, hope and encouragement to others who are transitioning back to the community.
+They generously offer to share their experiences, hope, and encouragement to others who are transitioning back to the community.

 What about the families and friends whose lives have often been greatly affected by this journey?

 - In the past, parents were often blamed for causing mental illness.
 Now, we know that the behaviours of children can have a reciprocal effect on parents and families as well.
 (1)

 - Some families have removed themselves from the loved one, in order to preserve their own lives.

 - Families have felt stigmatized along with their loved ones and were often excluded from the treatment process.
 Over the last decades, the closure of long-term facilities has transformed the family into a valuable resource.
 However, “support for families to help fulfill their caregiving responsibilities and sustain the integrity of their own well-being” has not been integrated into the health care system.
 (2)

 In response, the Mental Health Commission of Canada published in 2013 “National Guidelines for a Comprehensive Service System to Support Family Caregivers of Adults with Mental Health Problems and Illnesses.”
 In this study, families expressed the following needs: